jayanthkoushik/corgy/docs/index.md

 ### corgy.corgyparser(var_name: str)
 Decorate a function as a custom parser for a variable.

+**NOTE**: This decorator is only available on Python 3.9 or higher.

 To use a custom function for parsing an argument with `Corgy`, use this decorator.